wonsunahn/CS1632_JPF_Bank/README.md

 reproduce GradeScope results on your own machine using your own BankTest class.
 If you are not able to reproduce it, something is wrong with your BankTest code.

-## Groupwork Plan

-You will work together on the same repository.
-You only need a handful of source line changes to fix these bugs.
-The hard part is thinking of the right way to do synchronization.